-- i.
-The taxpayer's primary business is a telecommunications or financial services company as defined by the North American Industry Classification System (NAICS). - ii.
-The primary activity of an establishment of the taxpayer is a customer service center located in an enterprise tier one, tier two, or tier three area. - iii.
-The jobs, investment, and activity with respect to which a credit is claimed are used in the operation of the customer service center.
+- The taxpayer's primary business is a telecommunications or financial services company as defined by NAICS. - The primary activity of an establishment of the taxpayer is a customer service center located in an enterprise tier one, tier two, or tier three area. - The jobs, investment, and activity with respect to which a credit is claimed are used in the operation of the customer service center.